History of Sunshine Coast Football: 1981 – Noosa win A & Reserve Grade Premiership-Grand final doubles, introduction of Colts & 3rd Division

 Noosa entered senior football in 1976 winning the Reserve Grade premiership in their first season, and being promoted to A Grade in 1977 where they finished third and were beaten 2–1 in the grand final by Beegees.
 Noosa made the 1980 grand final but were again beaten, this time 2–1 by Buderim.

 In 1981 Noosa created Sunshine Coast football history by becoming the first club to win the premiership-grand final double in both A and Reserve Grades.

 In A Grade the Alan Sinclair captain-coached Noosa won their first A Grade premiership by a convincing 5 points from Woombye, whilst in Reserve Grade they won their third premiership by 2 points from Caboolture.

 In the finals both Noosa sides lost their major semi-finals and had to take the long route to their grand finals.
 The Noosa A Grade side made the grand final after playing 3 gruelling finals games in 7 days; drawing 2–2 in their major semi-final with Woombye on the Sunday, losing the major semi-final replay 2–0 on the Tuesday night before beating Beegees 2–1 in the preliminary final on the Sunday.

 In the A Grade grand final at Glasshouse Mts Sportsground in front of a crowd of more than 3,000 it was Woombye's Paul Lees who scored first after a defensive mix-up in the Noosa goalmouth.
 Bob Chalmers equalised for Noosa after a "brilliant solo run" and Tim O'Maye put Noosa ahead 2–1 at half-time with a "great piece of individual play".
-In the second half, Noosa with their superior fitness and assisted by injuries to key Woombye players, were able to hang on and win their first A Grade championship.
+In the second half, Noosa with their superior fitness and assisted by injuries to key Woombye players, were able to hang on and win their first A Grade grand final.

 In the Reserve Grade grand final Noosa scored 3 first half goals against Caboolture, eventually winning 4–2.

 The grand final teams in A Grade were: